Dean Winters: Personal life

 Winters has neuropathy, resulting in numbness and sensitivity issues in his hands and feet.
 In 2009, Winters contracted a bacterial infection and went into cardiac arrest.
 He underwent multiple surgeries and developed gangrene, resulting in the amputation of two of his toes and half of one of his thumbs.
+Winters is a distant cousin to American singer Dick Valentine, lead singer of the rock band Electric Six.